Rebranding Initiative

 Based on the merger of two institutions to form UDM in 1990, the University has suffered from what many alumni, friends, faculty, staff and students describe as a kind of “identity crisis.”
 While there are many factors that contribute to such a characterization, overcoming this identity crisis represents a significant challenge for UDM that requires a new and innovative way to break free.
 Such an approach requires everyone with a stake in UDM to look in the mirror and come to terms with difficult questions about the organization, its programs, departments and colleges, the biases regarding the institution held by all stakeholders and their own individual perceptions toward the University.

 GreenHouse::Innovation works to help connect organizations with thought leaders focused on social innovation to identify and tackle the hardest problems and design new models, frameworks and strategies for measurable change.
-The organization provides a portfolio of services ranging from innovation workshops, strategy design, insight labs and customized experiences tailored to unique objectives.
+The organization provides a portfolio of services ranging from innovation workshops, strategy design, innovation labs and customized experiences tailored to unique objectives.
 Members of the GreenHouse network are well equipped to have the “un-have-able” conversation; to challenge biases and overturn assumptions to help an organization see the true conditions of the problems it faces.
-GreenHouse believes the biggest breakthroughs and the most inspiring insights happen when great minds from diverse backgrounds come together to solve pressing challenges.
-GreenHouse utilizes a process called Designed Thinking, which helps organizations break free of cognitive patterns that resist and undermine innovation and works from the ground up in an organization.

 In January 2024, UDM held an introductory strategy session conducted by GreenHouse with members of the University Leadership Council.
 The purpose of this session was to: